 PETE plastic is marked as #1.
 Besides PETE, the FDA has approved #2-#7 for food contact, but only #2 and #4 are considered food-grade.

-For industrial and community water storage solutions, fiberglass is a highly versatile material.
+For industrial and community water storage solutions, glass bottles are a highly versatile material.
 It is more expensive than plastic but if you want a long-lasting investment then you can scout around for this type of container.

 Avoid metallic containers unless you are sure that the metal is 100% stainless steel, which is the only metal that truly resists corrosion.
 Water will corrode other metals and you will be drinking rusty liquid after several months if you get this type of container.